4 things to remember

-- talk to someone who’ll listen to how you feel
+- Talk to someone who'll listen to how you feel – it can really help.

 The death of someone you care about can be very difficult.
-You can also be upset about the death of an animal or pet.
-This can hurt as much as a relative or friend dying.
+These feelings are sometimes called grief.
 It's natural to have strong reactions when someone you love or are close to dies.

 You might feel:

 Try not to put too much pressure on yourself to feel better straight away.
 These feelings will change over time.
-It's important to accept how you feel.
+It's important to try to accept how you feel.

 If you’re finding things difficult, it might be a good idea to visit your doctor.
 They may be able to give you some support with getting through the first few months as you adjust to such a big change.

 Someone dying can affect you no matter how it happens.
 But when someone takes their own life it can feel even more difficult to cope.
 You might be:

 3 ways to help you cope: